LupusInferni315/StellarWolf.Core-Unity-Compatible/README.md

 # Stellarwolf.Core (Unity Compatible)
 The core library of the Stellar Wolf Framework reworked to be compatible with Unity3D

+If you are not working with unity look at this library [StellarWolf.Core](https://github.com/LupusInferni315/Stellarwolf.Core) instead

 # Chaos Engine
 The Chaos Engine is a multipurpose Pseudo-Random Number Generator